Booking a year ahead for cabins with no electricity

 As picturesque as Timberlock is, what makes it special, and what draws generations of guests, is the sense of family; not just one's own family, but the extended Timberlock family.

 This isn't surprising, considering that only three families have ever owned Timberlock, which was founded in the 19th century as a logging camp and hosted its first guests in 1899.
-The current owners, Bruce and Holly Catlin, both 56, took over from Bruce's parents Dick and Barb in 2000.
+Current owners Bruce and Holly Catlin, both 56, took over from Bruce's parents Dick and Barb in 2000.
 Dick purchased the camp in 1963 after falling in love with it as a child in the 1950s.

 Holly began going to Timberlock when she and Bruce were dating in college, and she hasn't missed a summer in 32 years.
 The Catlins' three children have all worked summers at the camp, and their two sons, Nick, 17, and Gus, 20, may take over one day.
 (Their daughter, Caroline, 25, who was a psychology major in college, is the outlier.)